Malcolm McLaren's Death Mask and Family Feud

 More than 16 years have passed since Malcolm McLaren's death.
 The impresario of punk, fashion designer, artist, and music producer, he is still causing chaos, or at least a death mask of his face.

 Specialist sculptor Nick Reynolds, son of Bruce Reynolds, reputed to have masterminded the £2.6million Great Train Robbery in 1963, made and is thought to have subsequently cast at least three, possibly more, sculptures from the mould.
-Bonhams, which the late fashion maven Vivienne Westwood was furious with, claims to have sufficiently checked the provenance of the mask.
-Young Kim, McLaren's sole beneficiary, is furious with Bonhams and his family for cashing in on his legacy.
+Bonhams, which claims to have sufficiently checked the provenance of the mask, disputes Young Kim's claims.
+The sale was like someone dragging his body through the streets, she says.

+The Sex Pistols signing a new record deal outside Buckingham Palace in 1977, Malcolm's girlfriend Young Kim, the immaculately dressed Korean-born American writer, has accused his brother and son of treating the late punk impresario as a cash cow.
+Joe Corre, Malcolm's only son with Vivienne, the Agent Provocateur lingerie entrepreneur, insists he commissioned and paid for the mould and death mask.

-She commissioned the mould but insists she never gave permission for a cast to be made, let alone put on sale in a public auction
+Young Kim, who commissioned the mould, insists she never gave permission for a cast to be made, let alone put on sale in a public auction.
+The sale was like someone dragging his body through the streets, she says.
+The late fashion maven, Vivienne Westwood, is dismissed as someone with no direction, no education, and who lived on Malcolm's creative coat tails.
+Without him, she'd have been someone's housewife, if she was lucky.
+He created her

-Malcolm Mclaren Death Mask Family Feud Bonhams Auction Vivienne Westwood Joe Corre Nick Reynolds Young Kim
+Malcolm Mclaren Death Mask Family Feud Auction Sex Pistols Vivienne Westwood Joe Corre Nick Reynolds Bruce Reynolds Great Train Robbery

 United States Latest News, United States Headlines